canvas-medical/documentation/collections/_api/task.md

               - The comment's text<br>
               - Timestamp the comment was left.
 If omitted, this will default to current timestamp at data ingestion.<br>
               - Reference to the practitioner that left the specific comment<br>
-          - name: restriction
-            type: json
-            description: Constraints on fulfillment tasks.
-In Canvas, this field is used to represent the due date for a task.
           - name: input
             type: array[json]
             description: >-